AIDL-PROJ-2022/enhanced-srgan/README.md

 * Google cloud environment
   * GPU: NVIDIA V100 GPUs
   * RAM: 30 GB
-  * CPU: 8 virtual cpu
+  * CPU: 8 VIRTUAL CPU

 In terms of data visualization and logging, both Wandb and Tensorboard have been included into the project given that W&B can support Tensorboard and each of them provides additional features.
 For example: Wandb allows tracking the images created after each epoch and Tensorboard displays the Graph execution.